Senior Poster Session (Class of 2018)

 November 28, 29, 30 at 7:00-9:30pm

-As you're all aware, the CS department is no longer offering Senior Conference (CPSC 097) this year.
+As you are all aware, the CS department is no longer offering Senior Conference (CPSC 097) this year.
 In place of CPSC 097, the graduating class of 2018 must complete the following requirements to satisfy the senior comprehensive requirement of the CS major:

-- As a replacement for the CPSC 097 course, CS majors are required to take one additional upper-level CS course.
-That is, you are still required to take 9 CS credits to graduate with a CS major, with the CPSC 097 requirement being replaced with a third elective.
-This elective can be additional course numbered above CPSC35.
+- As a replacement for CS97, CS majors are required to take one additional upper-level CS course.
+That is, you are still required to take 9 CS credits to graduate with a CS major, with the CS97 requirement being replaced with a third elective.
+This elective can be additional course numbered above CS35.
 (You cannot combine two or more courses worth less than 1 credit to count as a single credit for this elective.)

-- For the culminating senior capstone experience, students will create a poster based on a project from a course taken in the Computer Science Department at Swarthmore or a summer research project with a Swarthmore CS faculty member, and present their poster at the CS senior major's poster session.
+- For the culminating senior capstone experience, students will create a poster based on a project from a course taken in the Computer Science Department at Swarthmore or a summer research project with a Swarthmore CS faculty member, and present their poster at the poster session for CS senior majors.
 Courses taken off-campus or cross-listed from other departments are not eligible.

 A poster session allows all students to design and present on a topic of their choice, which is an important goal for our culminating experience.